Key Takeaways

 California courts issue pre-birth or post-birth orders to finalize parental rights.
 These orders are based on contracts and ensure that intended parents are legally recognized from birth.

 For families abroad, California-issued documents carry weight internationally, helping parents return home with their children without additional complications.
-This is one of the strongest advantages of working with a California-based surrogacy agency.
+This is one of the strongest advantages of working with a California-based surrogacy agencyLicensed organization coordinating surrogacy matching, contracts, and care management..

 Gestational Surrogacy in California

 Most arrangements in California involve gestational surrogacy.
-In this model, the surrogate—often called a gestational carrier—carries a baby conceived through IVF with no genetic link to her.
+In this model, the surrogate—often called a gestational carrierA surrogate with no genetic link to the child, carrying an embryo created through IVF.—carries a baby conceived through IVF with no genetic link to her.

 For intended parents, this eliminates uncertainty over custody.
 Courts issue clear parentage orders, while surrogates focus on pregnancy with full legal protections.
 This system reflects the inclusivity and strength of California surrogacy laws.